 Santana de Parnaíba, Brazil, August xx, 2021 — Studio owner, engineer and musician Thales Tonin has remodeled and relaunched his Everest Studio as a commercial operation, featuring a Solid State Logic ORIGIN analog mixing console with an integrated SSL UF8 Advanced DAW Controller.
 Tonin purchased the equipment from Solid State Logic’s distributor in Brazil, Music Company.
 Carlos Duttweller, whose Pro Studios Architecture and Acoustics firm has worked on more than 500 audio and video facilities throughout Brazil and around the world, designed the facility.

-Everest Studio is in Santana de Parnaíba, which is part of the Metropolitan Region of São Paulo, the largest municipality in Brazil.
+Everest Studio is in Alphaville, which is part of the Metropolitan Region of São Paulo, the largest municipality in Brazil.
 The studio is only a short drive from the city of São Paulo, he says.
 “When clients come here, they want a different experience.
 That’s what we’re trying to offer.
 The main idea was to have 32 channels on the console for live recording.
 I also have a nice collection of external preamps and other equipment that I can expand to, so I can record and mix 64 channels.”

 It was ORIGIN’s 32-channel layout that attracted him to the console, Tonin says, as well as SSL’s reputation.
 “We do a lot of live recordings here — not just overdubs.
 We have a big, really nicely treated live room so we get the best isolated but live feel.
 We can put the drummer in a booth and record the grand piano and do a live take of the vocalist.
-And everybody can see each other.”
+And everybody can see each other, it is the best of both worlds”

 Executing sessions intuitively with ORIGIN